• Menu

 What is the difference between a box truck and a semi-truck?

-The main difference between these two types of trucks is their use.
+The main difference between box trucks and a semi-truck is their use.

 Note: